 Some of the best rides at Disney World can have long lines as soon as the park opens.
 If you aren’t careful you could spend hours in line everyday.
 Let’s avoid that.
 These are the Best Rides at Disney World for each of the parks.
-If you have checked out our strategy to optimize your Disney FastPasses, you will know there are things that you can do to get the most out of your Disney World experience.
+If you have checked out our strategy to optimize Fastpasses using our Disney FastPass secrets, you will know there are things that you can do to get the most out of your Disney World experience.
 Prioritizing these rides is a step in the right direction.

-(Please note that this refers to your first 3 FastPasses and not the ones you get after like we talked about in our Fast Pass Strategy)
+(Please note that this refers to your first 3 FastPasses and not the ones you get after like we talked about in our Fast Pass Secrets)

 Avatar Flight of Passage